05 Mar What to See and Do in Cuenca, Ecuador (Plus Walking Tour Map)

 Other Attractions in Cuenca, Ecuador

-We made this interactive map of our top recommendations for Cuenca so you can click around to find what you’d like to do.
+We made an interactive map of our top recommendations for Cuenca so you can click around to find what you’d like to do.
+Get our free Cuenca Map by e-mail by signing up at the bottom of this post.
 Below are a few more details of some of the points we didn’t cover in the walking tour.

 Walking is arguably the best way to see Cuenca, especially the historic centro.
 But you can also hop on a bus for just 25 cents per ride – each bus destination is listed on a plaque in their front window.
 Although Cuenca may not have as many exciting tourist attractions as other places, we loved it because the streets themselves exude charm – from colonial architecture to beautiful murals on every corner.

 These doors are a great example of the colors and architecture in Cuenca

 Click here for the full #JumpingJedd gallery

 Across the south of Cuenca, at the end of Avenida Solano, you can see a white church up on the hill.
 This is Turi and it’s a great place to get a view of the city and surrounding mountains.
 You can get there on the tourist bus, city bus, taxi, or – if you need the exercise – walking.